eleanorlatus/rate-your-rental/notes.md

 "This rental property is a fantastic choice with top-notch facilities and a great location.
 The landlord is responsive and any maintenance issues are quickly taken care of.
 I had a great experience here and would definitely recommend it."

-"I recently rented a cosy and spacious flat with all the essentials, and it exceeded my expectations.
+"I recently rented a cosy and spacious house with all the essentials, and it exceeded my expectations.
 The landlord was always available and helpful, even when I needed an extra set of keys.
 I would definitely recommend this rental to anyone looking for a great living experience."

 "Unfortunately, my experience at this rental property was not ideal.
 The facilities were not well-maintained and the landlord was unresponsive, making our stay here a challenge.
 We had to constantly follow up on repairs, such as a leaky roof and faulty heating.
 I would not recommend this rental."